NewIncome/mv_private-events/README.md

 # _Private events_

-> On this project we made a site were you can create events, invitations to said events, and see a full list of all the events past and upcomming.
+> On this project we made a site where you can create events, invitations to said events, and see a full list of all the events past and upcoming.

 ## Index
 ![image](https://i.imgur.com/ANc81bV.png)